Chelae

-Fiddlers crabs like Minuca pugnax, and other members of the family Ocypodidae, have chelae of different sizes: a large left chela and a small right chela.
+Fiddler crabs like Minuca pugnax, and other members of the family Ocypodidae, have chelae of different sizes: a large left chela and a small right chela.

 A chela (/ˈkiːlə/) – also called a claw, nipper, or pincer – is a pincer-shaped organ at the end of certain limbs of some arthropods.
-The name comes from Ancient Greek χηλή, through Neo-Latin chela.
+The name comes from Ancient Greek χηλή (khēlḗ), through Neo-Latin chela.
 The plural form is chelae.
-Legs bearing a chela are called chelipeds.
-Another name is claw because most chelae are curved and have a sharp point like a claw.
+Another common name is claw because most chelae are curved and have a sharp point like a claw.